 Memories of the Transbay Terminal

 The following are memories collected from visitors during the Transbay Terminal Historical Tours on July 31, 2010.
-We love hearing your stories, so if you would like to share your positive memories of the Terminal, please send them to email@example.com, and we will post them here.
+We love hearing your stories, so if you would like to share your historical memories of the Terminal in its heyday, please send them to email@example.com, and we may post them here.

 “My mom didn’t have a lot of money when I was growing up but the one trip we took every year, until I was 12, was to Disneyland in Anaheim.
 I remember waiting for the late afternoon bus in the terminal.
 It was such an adventure.
 I will miss that old building.”